microsoft/azuredevopslabs/labs/vstsextend/azurekeyvault/readme.md

 1. Select **Access policies** and then select **+Add new** to setup a new policy

 1. You will need specify the permission that you intend to grant the application.
-This can be permissions to manage the key vault itself or just the data.
+This can be permissions to manage the keys, data(secrets), .
 In any case, applications can access the key vault in two ways:

     * User + Application access: Access is granted to specific user who can then be allowed to use any application or can be restricted to use a specific application.